Sponsored by:

 Disposals: the good, the bad, and their place in the future

-Disposals continue to be one of the most talked about and debated issues in Welsh housing.
+Disposals of social housing strongly debated issue in Welsh housing.
 With rising costs, ageing stock, and pressure to invest in existing homes, many landlords are facing difficult decisions.

 This session creates space for an open and balanced conversation about when disposals are considered, what the risks and benefits can be, and how these decisions affect tenants, communities, and long-term housing supply.